Kazimir Malevich and his love supreme

 Suprematism gets its "birth certificate": "0.10"On December 17, 1915 the exhibition titled "0.10 (Zero ten)" was held in Art Bureau of Nadezhda Dobychina in Petrograd (Marsovo Pole, 7).
 The first Russian professional gallerist Dobychina hosted many artists.
 In her Bureau, there worked The Meyerhold Studio, and literary evenings were held.
 Nadezhda exposed unusual artists too.
 The exhibition "Zero ten" was supposed to be the last futurist exhibition, but it actually became the first exhibition of Suprematism, mostly owing it to the energy, ingenuity and ambition of Malevich.

 - Александр Головин. Портрет Надежды Добычиной

-Torn curtain in "Victory over the Sun" alluded to the gospel veil of in the temple, broken in half at the time of the death of Christ.
-Now the place of sacred images and holy icons was taken by black non-objectiveness.
+A torn curtain in "Victory over the Sun" alluded to the gospel veil of in the temple, broken in half at the time of the death of Christ.
+Now the place of the sacred images and holy icons was taken by black non-objectiveness.

 The artist Malevich ceased to be only a painter — he became an actionist.

 Malevich was preparing the works for a futuristic exhibition "0,10" in an atmosphere of secrecy.
 It was important for him to become a pioneer in the new field of painting, and an unexpected visit of the artist Ivan Puni to Malevich`s house on the eve of the exhibition almost upset all the plans of the founding father of Suprematism.
 It was obvious that to imitate the Suprematist style by putting geometrical figures of local colors on the white plane would not be technically difficult for other futurist artists, and Malevich wished to retain the championship in the invention of a new method.